Skip to main content

 Applying to the Program

-An online application can found on the CPEP website: https://asm.org/Forms/CPEP-Application-Form
+An online application can be found on the CPEP website: https://asm.org/Forms/CPEP-Application-Form

-Completed applications are reviewed by program faculty.
+Program faculty will review all applications completed by September 30th, 2024, for the July 1, 2025, start date.
 Applications are judged in part by the strength of letters of recommendation, the quality of the personal statement and how well the careers goals align with the program goals and the applicant’s body of work as outlined in the curriculum vitae.
-The top candidate(s) will be invited to an onsite interview based upon the review of applications by the program faculty.
+The top candidate(s) will be invited to a virtual interview based upon the review of applications by the program faculty.

 Program Director